oilandsugar/ritual-dust/content/about/reading.md

 date = "2020-11-16"
 draft = false
 weight = 3
-intro = "This is my reading list, it contains the books, zines and long form articles I read or intend to read this year."
 +++

+This is my reading list, it contains the books, zines and long form articles I've read in the past (organized by year) or that I intend to read in the near future.

 ![Book](/img/about/book.jpg)